 In my previous article, I have talked about some of the ways that you can identify a trustworthy website.
 I believe if you have been following some of these articles, you can save yourself from credit card frauds among other crimes committed online.
 In this article, which is the second part of the article, I want to talk about some of the ways of identifying an untrustworthy website.

-When you are on such site, you might be asked to provide credit card information when there are no guarantee that such information are secured.
+When you are on such site, you might be asked to provide credit card information when there is no guarantee that such information is secured.
 You should not supply your credit card information when there are no padlocks or the site is on https.

 You need to confirm your subscription by clicking on the link sent to you.
 You can check the spam folder for it.
 Add us to your mailing list to receive directly from us.

 PS: Click on the link below to sign up for my Online E-Course CRM Training.
 Make sure you confirm your subscription by clicking on the link sent to you.
 Thanks.